We earn a commission for products purchased through some links in this article.

 Being pregnant means there’s a lot to think about, which is why a pregnancy week by week can be so useful.
+Here’s everything you need to know about being 25 weeks pregnant.

 With 2,200+ babies born in the UK every day you’re in good company when it comes to your pregnancy journey, and at 25 weeks you’ll be feeling your baby growing every day.